Rick-2CA/MDSTools/ReadMe.md

 # Messaging and Directory Services Tools (MDSTools)
-The MDSTools module is a collection of cmdlets developed supporting an Active Directory environment with Office 365 and an Exchange hybrid deployment (Exchange and Exchange Online).
+The MDSTools module is a collection of functions developed supporting an Active Directory environment with Office 365 and an Exchange hybrid deployment (Exchange and Exchange Online).

 ## Requirements
 * PowerShell v4